 - Before beginning construction, allow your decking materials to acclimate to the jobsite conditions.
-A freshly pressure treated deck board can contain over a gallon of liquid. - Select the proper fastener based on the importance of the connection, exposure, and the materials that are being fastened.
-Consult pp. 45-46 and pp. 48-50 of this guide or strongtie.com for guidelines on choosing the correct fastener. - Consider using 300 Series stainless-steel fasteners when elevated corrosion conditions may exist, such as presence of de-icing salts or close proximity to swimming pools, hot tubs, sprinklers, ponds, foliage and other moisture sources. - Inadequate gap spacing between boards can put additional load on the fasteners and lead to broken screws or nail pops.
+A freshly preservativetreated deck board can contain over a gallon of liquid. - Select the proper fastener based on the importance of the connection, exposure, and the materials that are being fastened.
+Consult pp. 6-8 and pp. 55-57 of this guide for guidelines regarding corrosion resistance and on choosing the correct fastener. - Consider using Type 300 Series stainless-steel fasteners when elevated corrosion conditions may exist, such as presence of deicing salts or close proximity to swimming pools, hot tubs, sprinklers, ponds, foliage and other moisture sources. - Inadequate gap spacing between boards can put additional load on the fasteners and lead to broken screws or nail pops.
 Spacing for wood decks depends on wood species and moisture content. - For composite decking, consult manufacturer fastening requirements and installation instructions related to spacing. - If the deck is attached to a wall or floor assembly of wood-frame construction, approved corrosion-resistant flashing should be applied to prevent water entry or penetration into the building.

 - Use caution to avoid overdriving fasteners during installation.
 Overdriving can cause fastener breakage and create a counterbore where water can pool, facilitating corrosion and decay. - Allow for proper water drainage.
-A deck should slope away from the structure a minimum of 1/8" to 1/4" per every 12" to reduce the possibility of standing water. - For composite decking to be installed diagonally, reduce the on-center joist spacing following recommendations of the deck board manufacturer.
-For 5/4 wood decking to be installed diagonally, the spacing for supporting framing should not exceed 16" on-center. - Adequate ventilation is necessary to minimize cupping, warping and other weathering related defects.
+A deck should slope away from the structure a minimum of 1/8" to 1/4" per every 12" to reduce the possibility of standing water. - For composite decking to be installed diagonally, reduce the on-center joist spacing following recommendations of the deck board manufacturer and building code. - Adequate ventilation is necessary to minimize cupping, warping and other weathering related defects.
 Construct the deck a minimum of 18" off the ground to allow proper air circulation.
 If this is not possible, install a plastic film moisture barrier under the deck. - Proper maintenance is essential.
 Staining and sealing, along with periodic inspection of fasteners and hardware, will potentially add years to the life of the deck.